Saltillo Independent School District

 Saltillo Independent School District (Saltillo ISD) is a public school district based in the community of Saltillo, Texas (USA).

-Located in east central Hopkins County, the district includes a small portion of Franklin County.
+Located in east central Hopkins County, the district extends into a small portion of Franklin County.

 Saltillo ISD has one school that serves students in grades Pre-Kindergarten though twelve.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.